Neural engineering: Neuromodulation

-Researchers in this field face the challenge of linking advances in understanding neural signals to advancements in technologies delivering and analyzing these signals with increased sensitivity, biocompatibility, and viability in closed loops schemes in the brain such that new treatments and clinical applications can be created to treat those with neural damage of various kinds.
-Neuromodulator devices can correct nervous system dysfunction related to Parkinson's disease, dystonia, tremor, Tourette's, chronic pain, OCD, severe depression, and eventually epilepsy.

-Neuromodulation is appealing as treatment for varying defects because it focuses in on treating highly specific regions of the brain only, contrasting that of systemic treatments that can have side effects on the body.
-Neuromodulator stimulators such as microelectrode arrays can stimulate and record brain function and with further improvements are meant to become adjustable and responsive delivery devices for drugs and other stimuli.
+Researchers in this field face the challenge of linking advances in understanding neural signals to advancements in technologies delivering and analyzing these signals with increased sensitivity, biocompatibility, and viability in closed loops schemes in the brain, such that new treatments and clinical applications can be created to treat those with neural damage of various kinds.
+Neuromodulator devices have been applied to ameliorate nervous system dysfunction related to Parkinson's disease, dystonia, tremor, Tourette's, chronic pain, obsessive-compulsive disorder (OCD), severe depression, and (eventually) epilepsy.
+Deep brain stimulation is especially effective in treating movement disorders such as Parkinson's disease with high frequency stimulation of neural tissue to suppress tremors (Lega et al. 2011).
+Neuromodulation is appealing as a treatment for varying defects because it focuses in on only treating highly specific regions of the brain, contrasting with systemic treatments (such as drugs) that can have side effects on the body.

-Neuromodulation is often seen as an alternative to long term drug therapy when treating chronic or long-term conditions.
-The most common type is spinal cord stimulation, where electrical current is run through the dorsal column of the spinal cord which causes a change in the action potential across membranes in the epidural space.
+Neuromodulation usually refers to attempts to influence the brain with sources outside the body.
+The field is closely related, however, to the field of neural implants, such as microelectrode arrays that can stimulate and record brain function, and with further improvements that are meant to become adjustable and responsive delivery devices for drugs and other stimuli.
+It is often seen as an alternative to long-term drug therapy when treating chronic or long-term conditions.
+The most common type is spinal cord stimulation, where electrical current is run through the dorsal column of the spinal cord, which causes a change in the action potential across membranes in the epidural space.
 In the beginning this was exclusively used in conjunction with the gate-control theory, but more recently researchers proposed several alternative potential mechanisms.
-This type of treatment best serves those with chronic neuropathic pain who have exhausted other options, because this does not cure any pain but rather seeks to minimize it.
-It also only is used for treatment of those whose pain scale is above a 5 on a 1-10 scale regularly due to the incredibly invasive nature of the procedure and its limiting effects on future medical procedures.
+This type of treatment best serves those with chronic neuropathic pain who have exhausted other options, because this does not cure pain but rather seeks to minimize it.
+It also only is used for treatment of those whose pain scale is regularly above a 5 on a 1-10 scale, due to the incredibly invasive nature of the procedure and its limiting effects on future medical procedures.
 The variation in therapy exists in the variation of waveforms, with an option between feeling a tingling sensation or not.

 Neural regrowth and repair

-Neural engineering and rehabilitation applies neuroscience and engineering to investigating peripheral and central nervous system function and to finding clinical solutions to problems created by brain damage or malfunction.
-Engineering applied to neuroregeneration focuses on engineering devices and materials that facilitate the growth of neurons for specific applications such as the regeneration of peripheral nerve injury, the regeneration of the spinal cord tissue for spinal cord injury, and the regeneration of retinal tissue.
-Genetic engineering and tissue engineering are areas developing scaffolds for spinal cord to regrow across thus helping neurological problems.
+Neural engineering and rehabilitation apply neuroscience and engineering to find clinical solutions to problems created by nerve damage or malfunction.
+Engineering applied to neuroregeneration focuses on engineering devices and materials that facilitate the growth of neurons for specific applications, such as the regeneration of peripheral nerve injury, the regeneration of the spinal cord tissue for spinal cord injury, and the regeneration of retinal tissue.
+Genetic engineering and tissue engineering are areas developing scaffolds for the spinal cord to regrow across, thus helping neurological problems.

+In cases where the nervous system cannot be repaired or regrown, neural prostheses may be used to replace missing function(s).